 Somehow Sister Margaretta knew.

 Speak never, but when you did speak English.
 Those who could not learn the language must remain silent and hope they could pass.
-There would be no English lessons, beyond the beatings when one did not understand the words.
-So learn, or pretend that you had.
+There would be no English lessons, beyond the beatings when one did not understand.
+So, learn, or pretend that you had.

 Give no indication that you remembered the People’s ways but only the priest’s mass and prayers.
 To remember the true ways was to be classed a ‘heathen’ and heathens did not eat.
-Those that prayed to the priest’s Father might find food in their bellies if they were lucky, those that did not had not even that slim hope.
+Those that prayed to the priest’s Father might find food in their bellies if they were lucky.
+Those that did not have not even that slim hope.

 Eat when you find the chance, the sisters supplied some mush for the children, but often long periods without food would pass.
-Those that worked in the kitchen often could sneak some food, but such a thing was dangerous, and could lead to severe beatings.
-Still the temptation of the priest and nuns’ usual hearty meals was often too much to not take the risk.
-But still the older children whispered it was best to take what was offered as soon as it was offered and no more.
+Those that worked in the kitchen often could sneak some food, but such a thing was dangerous and could lead to severe beatings and the cellar.
+Still, the temptation of the priest and nuns’ usual hearty meals was often too much to not take the risk.
+But still, the older children whispered it was best to take what was offered as soon as it was offered and no more.
 No matter how bad the mush might be, one must eat when they could or starve.

-A nimerigar had hissed at her as she approached the flower, and it’s claws had clicked along the stone of the well as she slipped her hands into the dirt.
-It’s hiss filled the air, as the blossoms swung in the air giving off their scent.
+A nimerigar had hissed at her as she approached the flower, and its claws had clicked along the stone of the well as she slipped her hands into the dirt.
+It’s hiss filled the air, as the blossoms swung, giving off their scent.
 The nimerigar jerked back as the blossom struck the stone of the well, and it scurried farther up to the well’s lip as if burned.

-Christina’s fear choked her, but she dug deep and pulled the wormy root up before running away, whispering her thanks to the plant for its gift.
+Christina’s fear choked her, but she dug deep and pulled the wormy root up before running away, whispering her thanks to the plant for its gift, asking forgiveness for not replanting what had been left.

-Washing and peeling had to be done in secret, for the use of traditional medicines was listed under the ‘heathen’ banner.
+Washing and peeling had to be done in secret, for the use of traditional medicines were listed under ‘heathen’ works.
 Christina was so careful, telling no one of her actions.

 When ready she gave pieces of the root to Sara to chew on.
 Handing it over slowly and telling no one, not even Sara.
 Christina had merely slipped it to the coughing girl while they scrubbed the floor near each other.
 Sara’s eyes had widened as soon as the root past her lips.
 She smiled slightly before looking down and away.
 The rest of the husk Christina hid within her dress, pressed tightly to her breast, a memory of her mother’s teachings.